fsctl/tless/docs/SECURITY.md

 # Security

 This system is designed for a threat model in which you want to back up a folder on a local machine to an AWS S3-compatible cloud provider, but once you do so you have no control over (or visibility into) what happens to the data.
-You're concerned that the cloud provider could be hacked, and your data subject to brute force decryption attempts for years or even decades.
+You're concerned that the cloud provider could be hacked, and your data subject to brute force decryption attempts.

 ## Recommendations